Disney Theatrical Productions: History

 Schneider left Disney Theatrical in June 2001 to form his own theater production company partly funded by Disney.
 His first project was developing and directing the stage version of Sister Act with Michael Reno.
 The musical had its official world premiere on November 3, 2006, at the Pasadena Playhouse, with DTP as an associated presenter during its Broadway run.

 In 2013, Disney Theatrical revealed that a show based on The Muppets was in exploratory development and that a 15-minute show had been conducted by Thomas Schumacher to evaluate the technical components.
 Disney Studios chairman Alan Horn in November 2013 created a deal for Disney Theatrical Productions to develop a The Princess Bride stage adaptation, possibly either a musical or play.

 Freaky Friday musical was developed by Disney Theatrical Productions from the book and Disney films for theatres to license.
 The musical premiered in October 2016 at Signature Theatre in Arlington, Virginia followed by three other theatre productions.
 Coinciding with the August 10, 2018 release of the Disney Theatrical Productions Disney Channel Original Movie adaptation, a one-act version of the stage musical (based on the adaptation) was made available for licensing.

 Disney Theatrical Productions' Newsies debuted in Australian and New Zealand cinemas on February 19, 2017.

+On September 28, 2023, Schumacher announced to the staff of Disney Theatrical Productions that he was taking a new role within the subsidiary as Chief Creative Officer.
+The day-to-day management over producing and development has shifted to former Senior Vice President, Anne Quart, who now holds the title of Executive Vice President and Executive Producer.
+The business operations of the subsidiary now rests with Andrew Flatt, who was also formerly a Senior Vice President.
+Flatt's new title is Executive Vice President and managing director.

+In September 2025, Schumacher departed Disney Theatrical Productions after more than three decades with the company.
+Following his exit, Quart and Flatt were formally appointed to lead the organization as Executive Producer and Managing Director, respectively, marking a new leadership era for the division.